 In Dudley borough we have over 11,000 Free School Meal pupils, we aim to reach a minimum of 40% of these pupils (4,400).
 Activities must be for school age pupils (Reception to Year 11)

 We are keen to work in partnership with our local schools, businesses and the community and voluntary sector to offer a varied and wide range of activities.
 We are seeking expressions of interest from providers who would like to run a holiday club or activities over the 2022 school holidays as listed above.

 In Dudley we are using an online application for all organisations to share their planned activity, funding needs to deliver the programme, and to identify any support they made need from the team.

-We need your applications back no later than Monday 9 May 2022 detailing the activities that you wish to deliver in Summer 2022.
+We need your applications back no later than Monday 13th February 2023 detailing the activities that you wish to deliver in Easter 2023.
 Organisations and businesses can apply just to deliver the enrichment element of the programme, or the food element.

-Some providers chose to deliver one activity programme over several days such as a school club or a multi sport 4x4x4 this will be a single activity.
-Other providers decide to deliver a range of activities that differ in nature such as pamper sessions some weeks and in house dance another each of these will constitute as separate activity irrelevant of the number of days.
+Some providers chose to deliver one activity programme over several days such as a school club or a multi sport 4 hours a day x 4 days per week x1 week at Christmas, this will be a single activity.
+Other providers decide to deliver a range of activities that differ in nature such as pamper sessions some days and in house dance another each of these will constitute as separate activity irrelevant of the number of days.

 Bids can be a collaboration of partners with specific expertise and knowledge.
 We can help develop relationships between organisations that can provide activities and those that can provide meals and food support.
 The Black Country Foodbank is already supporting a number of organisations within Central Dudley with food for their projects.
 They are happy to talk to any organisation regarding collaborating.
 Top Church Training have Harrys Café in Brierley Hill and again are happy to collaborate with others to offer support around food.